Does my child need to be potty-trained to attend Jack & Jill?

 How will my time in the classroom be scheduled?
 What if I need to reschedule?

 Each group determines how they will schedule their time in the classroom at the beginning of the school year.
 If a parent’s availability changes and he/she can’t work, it is his/her responsibility to find a trained substitute.
 Generally, this is as easy as sending an email or text to the other class parents.

-Tuition rates vary for each class: Group A is $57/ month, Group B is $60/month and Group C is $83/month.
-For more information about tuition and enrollment fees, please see School Fees.
+Tuition rates vary for each class.
+For more information about tuition and enrollment fees, please see our Registration and School Fees page.

 Ensuring the health and safety of all children at Jack & Jill is our first priority.
 Our school is peanut and tree nut free.
 Other food sensitivities are addressed on a class by class basis.
 For example, if a child in Group C has a dairy allergy, Group C snack times will exclude dairy items.